MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Providers/about_Registry_Provider.md

 The `Move-Item` and `Move-ItemProperty` cmdlets behave like their "Copy" counterparts.
 If the destination exists, `Move-Item` moves the source key underneath the destination key.
-If the destination key does not exist the source key is moved to the destination path.
+If the destination key does not exist, the source key is moved to the destination path.

 The following command moves the "Contoso" key to the path